eriknoorland/nodebot-utils/README.md

 # node-robotlib
-A Javascript library for common utils for my NodeJS based robots.
+A Javascript library for common utilities for my NodeJS based robots.

 ## installation
 ```